benadam11/personal-site/src/pages/thoughts/building-a-developer-media-company.md

 4. Postivity Wins

-<iframe width="100%" height="auto" class='aspect-video my-10' src="https://www.youtube.com/embed/JJ-ogw8AZ3o?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/JJ-ogw8AZ3o?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Creating great developer content on Youtube is obviously quite different than Mr Beast, but there are still insights to benefit from.
 Fireship implements many of these strategies and has produced one of the best youtube channels for developers.
 If excecuted in combination with pillar cluster content strategy, cluster content can leverage Youtube videos (playlists mapping to pillar content) driving traffic both to pillar posts as well as back to Youtube.
 Combining multiple flywheels together starts to give you the primitives of an engine (but that is a topic for another time).